aylas-code/velmex-stage-control/README.md

 ### Static (and private) Methods

 `motor = createEmptyStruct(movementAxis,motorNumber)` is a static method used to instantiate the structure used to store parameters for each axis being controlled.
 This method ensures uniform structure field names and automatically provides the units and conversion factors for linear and rotary stages based on the axis name (`x`,`y`, and `z` are linear while `theta` is rotary).
-The method is called by the `VMX` constructor during initialization.
+The method is called by the `serialport_VMX` constructor during initialization.

 ## Example usage

-Examples are provided to illustrate the usage of the `VMX` class.
+Examples are provided to illustrate the usage of the `serialport_VMX` class.
 The first case involves using a linear stage in the x-axis and a rotary stage.
 The second case involves a y-z-theta configuration.
 The use cases are hypothetical and movement patterns are kept simple.

 In both cases, the motor controller will connect using COM port 11.